-- Wings: Seen in flight, the wing patterns of grebes can be used for identification.
+- Wings: When seen in flight, the wing patterns of grebes can be used for identification.
 Clark's grebes have extensive white flight feathers that show white coloring over most of the wing length, while western grebes have less white and show darker feathers toward the wingtips.

 - Range: Both birds share the same range and habitats in western North America, but Clark's grebes are much rarer and have a smaller range spread, particularly to the north and east.
 Western grebes are more common and can be found further north and east more regularly, especially in summer.

 - Voice: Both Clark's and western grebes are often found in large colonies where calls and sounds can be overwhelming.
 Clark's grebes have a single syllable "kreeek" call, while western grebes have a distinct two syllable "kree-eeek" call.
 Though both calls are similar, the number of syllables can be an important clue for a bird's identity.

 The differences between Clark's grebes and western grebes are subtle but distinct.
 Birders who learn to tell the difference between the two species can appreciate their subtleties and enjoy finding both of them in similar habitats.